rust11/decusc/README.md

 ```

 ## ADDITIONS
-This list summarizes the more recent additions by
+This list summarizes the more recent additions.

 ```
 void	void type supported (Johnny Bilquist)